ItaiAxelrad/axelrad-climbing/posts/2017-08-17-SquamishPartI/index.md

 ![image alt](uploads/IMG_2962.jpg)*Itai on Resurrection (V9)*

 As always, it was hard to leave the forest and I can't wait to go back!

-Itai and Cody are still up there, so stay tuned for [Part II](http://www.axelradclimbing.com/2017/08/squamish-part-ii.html)
+Itai and Cody are still up there, so stay tuned for Part II.

 ![image alt](uploads/IMG_2932.jpg)